What therapy looks like

 Session Structure

-I usually work weekly with people, rather than fortnightly or monthly.
+I usually work with people weekly rather than fortnightly or monthly.
 Meeting regularly helps us get to know each other, maintain momentum, and give you consistent support through difficult times.

 Beginning Therapy

-Fees & Scheduling
+Scheduling

 To create a trauma-informed, safe space, your session will take place on the same day and time each week as part of our mutual commitment to the work.
+Sessions start and finish on time.

 Professional Standards and Registration

-Education
+Training & Education

-Masters In Narrative Therapy, University of Melbourne
+Master’s in Narrative Therapy, University of Melbourne.

 Grad.
 Dip.
-Psychology, Charles Sturt University
+Psychology, Charles Sturt University.

 No Therapist Works Alone